North Carolina communities are facing new threats. We offer new solutions.

 Our Commitment: We will actively change ourselves and the nature of our work to become a true ally to those who have traditionally been left at the margins of decisions that affect their lives and health.
 Read more.

-CTNC will prioritize most highly those projects, programs and partnerships where all three intersect.
+CTNC will prioritize most highly those projects, programs and partnerships where all three priority areas intersect.